iceprosurface/remote-async/readme.md

 This is a lib for using promise under the protocol like socket(just like a normal request under http).

-It has been specified a simple format between service and use a system like Subscribers - Publishers to get update)
+It has been specified a simple format between service and use a system like Subscribers - Publishers to get update.

 The server can be use under any protocol like socket, web worker event etc.